Coiot/cbr-main/src/albums/episode2.md

     Venezuela’s doorstep!
 It’s actually a nice settle too, surrounded by rivers and placed on a hill for maximum defence.
 Of course, a better defence would be any sort of army, and Venezuela already look primed for a quick conquest.
-If I was being generous, I’d say this city was bait — after all, Chavez hasn’t built any naval units yet, so Haiti could sweep in and attack Caracas from the sea while he was distracted.
+If I was being generous, I’d say this city was bait—after all, Chavez hasn’t built any naval units yet, so Haiti could sweep in and attack Caracas from the sea while he was distracted.
 That’s a pretty charitable reading, though.</p>"
 - scene_number: "11"